Flow-Scanner/lightning-flow-scanner-cli/README.md

       - name: Get Latest Version
         uses: actions/checkout@v4
       - name: Run Flow Scanner
-        uses: RubenHalman/lightning-flow-scanner-ga@1.1.0
+        uses: RubenHalman/lightning-flow-scanner-ga@1.2.0
         with:
             GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
+	    severityThreshold: error
 ```

 Also ensure the following:

+- Create a .secrets file in the root of your repository with the following content:
+  - `GITHUB_TOKEN=<your-personal-access-token(PAT)>`
-- Workflows have read and write permissions in the repository for all scopes.
+- Workflows have read and write permissions in the repository.
-- Allow GitHub Actions to create and approve pull requests
+- Allow GitHub Actions to create and approve pull requests.

 ### Automatically Runs On Pull Requests: